sanders41/meilisearch-python-sdk/docs/plugins.md

 - update_documents_plugins: Run on the `update_document` method.

 When creating your plugin you specify if you want it to run before or after the default functionality.
-Additionaly plugins for async indexes can be run concurrently with the default functionality.
+Additionally plugins for async indexes can be run concurrently with the default functionality.

 ## Examples: